Filaments of The Slime Mold Cosmic Web And How They Affect Galaxy Evolution: Data and Methods of Cosmic Web Reconstruction

-In a recent study of the MilleniumTNG simulation \citep{Pakmor23}, \citet{GE23} presented a blueprint to calibrate the persistence threshold by physically motivated priors that address both the completeness and purity of the output skeleton.
+In a recent study of the MilleniumTNG simulation \citep{Pakmor23}, \citet{GE24} presented a blueprint to calibrate the persistence threshold by physically motivated priors that address both the completeness and purity of the output skeleton.
 They found that optimal persistence maximized the fraction of massive groups/clusters that were near a maximum or node of the density field and the fraction of maxima that were near high-mass halos.
-We follow their approach and develop a physically motivated calibration of the optimal persistence threshold by varying the threshold and calculating several quantities for each threshold.
-These quantities include (1) the fraction of halos with ${\logmh}\geq13.5$ that contains a node (hereafter {\CPmax}) within their {\Rh}, (2) the fraction of {\CPmax} within 1 Mpc of a halo with ${\logmh}\geq12$, (3) the fraction of halos with ${\logmh}\geq11$ within 1 Mpc of a {\CPmax}, and (4) the total number of filaments identified.
-For quantity (1), we opted to use a halo mass threshold of ${\logmh}=13.5$ instead of the higher ${\logmh}\simeq14$ threshold adopted by \citet{GE23} due to the very low number statistics of ${\logmh}\geq14$ mass halos in TNG100.
-For quantities (2) and (3), we choose a maximum separation of 1 Mpc between {\CPmax} and massive halos to account for the smoothing of the filamentary skeleton done in post-processing (see below).
+We follow their approach and develop a physically motivated calibration of the optimal persistence threshold by varying the threshold and calculating certain quantities for each threshold, which include (1) the fraction of halos with ${\logmh}\geq13.5$ that contain a node (hereafter {\CPmax}) within their {\Rh}, (2) the fraction of halos with ${\logmh}\geq11$ within 1 Mpc of a {\CPmax}, and (3) the fraction of the highest 5\% of {\deltadm} whose spatial locations contain a {\CPmax}.
+For quantity (1), we opted to use a halo mass threshold of ${\logmh}=13.5$ instead of the higher ${\logmh}\simeq14$ threshold adopted by \citet{GE24} due to the very low number statistics of ${\logmh}\geq14$ mass halos in TNG100.
+Approximately 0.5\% of the halos at $z=0$ have ${\logmh}\geq13.5$.
+For quantity (2), we choose a maximum separation of 1 Mpc between {\CPmax} and massive halos as this corresponds to $\approx$2 times the physical smoothing scale of our density fields; this would therefore account for the smoothing of features on small scales in post-processing of the density fields.
+Individual filament segments are at most 1 Mpc in length, which corresponds to 2 voxels of effective size $\approx$0.5 Mpc.
+For quantity (3), we rely on the physical prior that nodes correspond to the most overdense regions of the cosmic matter distribution.
+While we assess only the top 5\% of the DM overdensity, changing this threshold to the top 2\% or 1\% does not qualitatively change our results below.